 Alternative Energy Credits (AECs) – A tradable instrument used to establish, verify, and measure compliance with the AEPS.
 One credit is earned for each 1,000 kWh of electricity generated (or saved from energy efficiency or conservation measures) at a qualified alternative energy facility.

-Coincidence Factor (CF) – The ratio of the (1) sum of every unit’s average kW load during the PJM peak load period (June through August, non-holiday weekdays, 2 pm to 6 pm) to the (2) sum of the non-coincident maximum kW connected load for every unit.
+Coincidence Factor (CF) – The ratio of the (1) sum of every unit’s average kW load during the PJM summer or winter peak load period (see Table 1-4) to the (2) sum of the non-coincident maximum kW connected load for every unit.
 This value is expressed in decimal format throughout the TRM unless designated otherwise.

 Direct Install (DI) Measure – A prescriptive measure implemented on site during an energy audit or other initial visit without the requirement of a diagnostic testing component.
 Examples of these DI measures that can be installed directly include the changing of an incandescent bulb to an LED or the installation of faucet aerators.